Music Academy

 Kevin Pearl

 Kevin Pearl is the assistant principal oboe of the Milwaukee Symphony Orchestra, a position he began in the fall of 2015.
 Prior to his appointment in Milwaukee, Kevin was a member of the New World Symphony in Miami Beach, Florida, and toured with the orchestra to the Harris Theater, the Kennedy Center, and Carnegie Hall.
-During the summer he performs regularly with the Mainly Mozart All Star Orchestra and the Lakes Area Music Festival, with whom he performed the Strauss Oboe Concerto in 2016.

 Read More